nurdoganbahadir/nurdoganbahadir/README.md

 ## Hi there 👋

+I am training to become a Full Stack Web developer.
+For this, I learn different technologies and work every day to improve myself.
+I want to take part in active projects in the future.

 <!--
 **nurdoganbahadir/nurdoganbahadir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.